ViennaTools/DRIESequences/README.md

 ./DREAM
 ```

-Note: The size of the DREAM model has been reduced, so it can be executed on most common processors.
+Note: The size of the DREM model has been reduced, so it can be executed on most common processors.

 ## Dependencies